Today's Articles

 The act usually ended with a song by Susie that showed that the two were happily married, followed by Butterbeans’ trademark song-and-dance number, "The Heebie Jeebies" or "The Itch."
 Butterbeans thrust his hands into his pockets during this dance and began to scratch himself in time with the music.
 As the tempo increased, he pulled the hands back out and scratched the rest of his body.
 According to Stearns, this was the moment when the audience "flipped."
 As a comedy duo, they discovered Mom’s Mabley.

-Their act endured for more than 40 years, and after the death of Susie in 1963, her daughter stepped in to keep the act going well up into the 1960s until finally, Butterbeans walked on stage to begin his routine in 1967 and fell over dead.
-It was quite a fitting finale for someone so captivated to perform.
+Their act endured for more than 40 years, and after Susie's death in 1963, her daughter stepped in to keep the act going well into the 1960s until finally, Butterbeans walked on stage to begin his routine in 1967 and fell over dead.
+It was quite a fitting finale for someone so captivated by performing.
 They lived long enough to perform with Motown recording artists on Showtime at the Apollo Theatre in Harlem.